The Shared Interest office will be closed for Christmas from 3pm on Monday 23 December, and will re open at 9am on Thursday 2 January.

 In which countries does Shared Interest operate?

-A: We have regional offices in Kenya, Ghana, Peru, and Costa Rica.
+A: We have a regional presence in Kenya, Ghana, Peru, and Costa Rica.
 We are not currently able to lend money directly to producers in India, Bangladesh, Pakistan or Nepal due to exchange control legislation, but we do make payments to fair trade producers across the region on behalf of our fair trade buyers.

 What is the definition of being FLO-Certified?